papatangosierra/serifu/README.md

 Note that without the `===` tokens, the `Menu:` would be interpreted as a line with a speaker named `Menu` but with no content, and two lines beneath it would be interpreted as new panels, since they both begin with `-`.
 Placing all this text between `===` marks ensures that it's included verbatim in the `Sign` line.

 Because any text between `===` tokens is interpreted verbatim, the `*`, `_`, and `**` tokens for indicating boldface and italics do not apply there.

+## The Serifu Roadmap

+I am currently working on a Javascript-based parser for the Serifu language, which I will first be integrating into a web-based editor.
+I'm using Marijn Haverbeke's [Lezer](https://lezer.codemirror.net) to implement the parser, and [CodeMirror](https://codemirror.net/6/) to build the editor.

+Once the parser and editor are approximately duplicating the functionality of [my first attempt at Serifu](https://serifu-prototype.glitch.me), I will move on to a rewrite of [the InDesign extension](https://www.youtube.com/watch?v=yGyYkDYovlY) that enables automatic sequential text placement of script lines, which is one of the main raisons d'être of this project.

+The markup rules described in this document are not yet set in stone, and there is still considerable latitude for adjustment. **If you are a manga translator, letterer, or editor, and you have feedback or thoughts on Serifu, please feel free to get in touch.**